SuperHouse/OpenKayo/README.md

 ## Axis Configuration

-The protocol convertor uses the axes listed below.
+The protocol converter uses the axes listed below.
 OpenPnP needs to be configured to use these same axes.

  * X: horizontal left/right
  * Y: horizontal forward/back
- * Z: virtual vertical axis for top camera, which doesn't physically move
+ * Z: virtual vertical axis for top camera, which doesn't physically move vertically
  * A, B, C, D: rotational axes for nozzles 1-4
  * I, J, K, L: z (vertical) axes for nozzles 1-4

-Kayo "home" is in the top right corner, so the working area is negative coordinates relative to that.
+Kayo "home" is in the top right corner at coordinates "0,0", so the working area is negative coordinates relative to that.
 That may sound confusing at first but it works out quite nicely in practice.
 For example, a typical board origin when clamped on the conveyor could be at something like "-155, -453".

+Nozzles are at a 0 position when fully retracted (raised) and typically descend to approximately -9.8mm to touch the surface of a clamped PCB or feeder pickup location.

 ## Supported G-Codes